sachin972/sachin972/README.md

    ## :wave: About Me
 👩‍🎓 Hey!
-I'm Sachin, a Tech Enthusiast persuing my bachelors from Harcourt Butler Technical University, Kanpur.
+I'm Sachin, a Tech Enthusiast currently working as an SDET in WeCP PVT LTD, Bengaluru.

-👩‍💻 Nowadays, I’m exploring Web Development.
+👩‍💻 Nowadays, I'm working on cypress, nodejs and angular.
+Apart from that I am currently learning java, spring boot.
 I regularly practice DSA questions on [**Leetcode**](https://leetcode.com/sachin972/).

 💻 Worked as a Mentor in Chegg for various students and solved their doubts in Computer Science topics.